 Why do I need professional portraits of my dog?

-how do you want to remember them?
+How do you want to remember them?

 But a lot of times our photos fall short of expressing the feeling we wanted to capture.
-They don't show the full range of our beloved furry family members.

 If you're like most dog-parents, you’re trying to get photos of your dogs with your smartphones, but your experience is frustrating: